wso2-attic/kubernetes-artifacts/wso2am/README.md

   4. Navigate to the relevant product directory in the dockerfiles repository; `DOCKERFILES_HOME/wso2am`.
   5. Build the Dockerfile with the following command:

-    **`./build.sh -v 1.10.0 -s kubernetes`**
+    **`./build.sh -v 1.10.0 -s kubernetes -r puppet`**

-  Note that `-s kubernetes` flag denotes the Kubernetes platform, when it comes to selecting the configuration from Puppet.
+  Note that `-s kubernetes` and `-r puppet` flag denotes the Kubernetes platform, when it comes to selecting the configuration from Puppet.

   This will build the standalone WSO2 API Manager for Kubernetes platform, using configuration specified in Puppet.
 Please note it's possible to build relevant profiles of the products similarly.
 Refer `build.sh` script usage (`./build.sh -h`).